The 7 Benefits of Learning Through Play

 Play-based learning activities help young children strengthen their understanding of the world around them by exploring through hands-on experiences.

-Here are 8 fun and easy activities to help facilitate your child’s learning and development.
+Here are 8 fun and easy activities to help your child learn through play:

 1) Playdough

-Whether you want to make your own or buy some at your local store, playdough is a great activity to help your child improve their fine motor skills.
+Whether you want to make your own or buy some at your local store, playdough is a great activity to improve your child’s fine motor skills.

 It can also be used as a therapeutic tool.
-Research shows that playing with playdough can ease tensions and reduce stress.
+Research shows that playing with playdough can ease tensions and reduce stress in children.

 2) Construction Play